 While it might be tempting to have a drink or two before bed to induce sleep, alcohol actually lowers sleep quality.
 Even one glass of wine can exacerbate feelings of drowsiness the next day.

 Alcohol also dilates blood vessels.
-This has been shown to trigger hot flashes and night sweats in perimenopausal, menopausal, and post-menopausal women.
+This has been shown to trigger hot flashes and excessive sweating in perimenopausal, menopausal, and post-menopausal women.

 - Eat a balanced and nutritious diet

 Try to incorporate foods rich in phytoestrogens.
-These can help to mimic the effects of estrogen on the body and alleviate several symptoms of menopause.
+These can help to mimic the effects of estradiol on the body and alleviate several symptoms.

 Include plenty of sources of iron, such as leafy greens, eggs, chicken, brown rice, and broccoli.
 And be sure to eat plenty of omega-3 fatty acids found in oily fish, flax seeds, and walnuts.
 All of these nutrients have been shown to relieve fatigue and raise energy levels when consumed regularly.